Sony A1 II: two-minute review

 How I tested the Sony A1 II

-- This was a full-production model with final firmware
+- I tested a full-production model with final firmware, over two single week periods

 - I used it with Sony's Creator Cloud app

-I tested a final firmware version of the Sony A1 II, together with the new Sony FE 28-70mm F2 GM lens, for a week.
-The A1 II's raw files were not readable in editing software ahead of the camera's launch.
+I tested a final firmware version of the Sony A1 II ahead of launch, together with the new Sony FE 28-70mm F2 GM lens, for a week.
+I consequently used it after launch for sports photography.
+The A1 II's raw files were not readable in editing software at the time of testing.

 I've been shooting with a CFexpress Type A card to get the best possible performance from the camera, and recorded burst sequences at TechRadar's standard camera testing settings: 1/250 sec, ISO 200, and continuous AF.